FluentValidation/FluentValidation/docs/collections.md

 }
 ```

-You can optionally include or exclude certain items in the collection from being validated by using the `Where` method.
+You can optionally include or exclude certain items in the collection from being validated by using the `Where` or `WhereAsync` methods.
 Note this must come directly after the call to `RuleForEach`:

 ```csharp
 RuleForEach(x => x.Orders)